How to Use Color Effectively in Beer Label Design: 5 Key Factors

 Your color choices play a vital role in beer label design.
 The colors you use not only allow you to create a recognizable brand for all your different brews, but also influence consumers’ emotions through positive association.

 You’ll want to identify what type of feeling you want to convey with each product label.
 For example, you may utilize soothing blues for a smooth lager that’s perfect for a nice, relaxing time on the porch.
 Meanwhile a dark grey or black can create an air of elegance and class for a high-end imperial stout.
 Your label is an opportunity to show your beer’s character, and a good color scheme will do just that.

 Whether you want to establish your products as playful, classy, or something else, it’s important to make sure that your color scheme works with your brand.
 Exciting color combinations are fun, but consumers should be able to identify your brand with each container.
 Because of this, you’ll want to practice some caution when designing labels for each product.

-A big part of your branding is your logo.
+A big part of beer branding is your logo.
 You’ll need to decide whether you want your logo to stay the same for every product or modify it to match different color choices.
-If you choose the former, it’s good practice to make sure your logo won’t clash with your preferred product pigments.
+If you choose the former, it’s good practice to make sure your beer can branding and logo won’t clash with your preferred product pigments.
 If it’s the latter, you’ll just want to ensure that people can still instantly recognize your brand, even if your logo changes colors or versions.
 Remember, you want your product to stand out, but you don’t want to hide who you are.